Experts in Teams - Mission Zero Emission

 Photo: Per Henning, NTNU.

 This spring semester, approximately 240 students enrolled in the Experts in Teamwork (EiT) course are collaborating on projects connected to Mission NET Zero.
-The collaboration between EiT and NTNU Energy Transition focuses on energy-related villages that address key challenges in the green and just energy transition.
+The initiative emphasizes the complexity of achieving a zero-emission society and the importance of cross-disciplinary collaboration.

-All Mission NET Zero students were invited to a joint kick-off seminar on 14 January, from 08:00 to 09:30.
-With students from a wide range of disciplines, the aim of the seminar was to build a shared understanding of the complexity of the energy transition and the need for cross-disciplinary collaboration.
-This perspective will be central to the work carried out in the villages throughout the semester.
+All Mission NET Zero students were invited to a joint kick-off seminar on Wednesday, 14 January, 08:00–09:30 in S5, Gløshaugen (close to the Rapido kiosk).
+With students from a broad range of disciplines, the aim of the seminar was to build a shared understanding of the complexity of the transition and the need for integrated and responsible societal perspectives.

 Involved villages